akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

 }
 {% endhighlight %}

-With this done, we should be ready to write our custom `layoutAttributesForElementsInRect(:)` function as the following:
+With this done, we are ready to write our custom `layoutAttributesForElementsInRect(:)` function as the following:

 {% highlight swift %}
 /// Adds custom headers to the  UICollectionViewFlowLayout attributes